artha42/mm-versionable/README.md

 * Make your feature addition or bug fix.
 * Add tests for it.
 This is critical so that things dont break unintentionally.
 * Commit, do not make any changes in the rakefile, version, or history.
 (If you want to have your own version, that is fine but bump the version in a commit by itself so I can ignore it when I pull)
-* Send me a pull requests.
+* Send me a pull request.

 Usage
 -----